 A: Bagasse is the biomass remaining after sugarcane stalks are crushed to extract their juice.
 The material is made from upcycled sugarcane waste recovered from sugar refineries.
 The crushed stalks, which are normally disposed of by burning, are taken to a processing plant where they are converted into paperboard in much the same way as wood pulp is used for cardboard.
 Since the raw materials used to produce Green Safe tableware and packaging are the byproduct of food-grade sugar processing, the bagasse paperboard is clean and free of any contaminants throughout the entire manufacturing process.
 This makes it safe for food contact, pharmaceutical packaging, and personal care items.
 The process requires no bleaching and has less impact on the environment than making paper from trees.
 Bagasse is used as a tree-free alternative for making paper.
 Bagasse paper, along with papyrus and parchment (made from animal skin) was one of the earliest types of writing surfaces and is still popular today with artists and calligraphers.

 Q: Can Green safe provide privately labeled products?

 A: Absolutely.
 Many restaurants carry private labeled Green Safe products.
 In addition, food service providers may order branded food packaging supplies.
-Detroit, MI, eco-friendly companies use our products.
+Michigan eco-friendly companies use our products.